insitro/AllelicSeries/README.md

   categories.
 To do so, specify a `weight` vector of the appropriate length.

-For additional details, see the `coast_ss` vignette.
+For additional details, see the COAST-SS vignette.

 # Appendix